pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-get.md

 `-i, --id [id]`
 : The UniqueId (GUID) of the folder to retrieve.
 Specify either `url` or `id` but not both

+`--withPermissions`
+: Set if you want to return associated roles and permissions of the folder.
+For root level folder, please use the command 'spo list get'.

 --8<-- "docs/cmd/_global.md"

 ## Remarks